eleadufresne/eleadufresne/README.md

 ## 🚀 About Me

 Hello world!
 I'm Éléa —a recent McGill CompSci grad turned DevOps and site reliability enthusiast.
-I am passionate about cloud innovation and the cutting-edge realm of edge computing, always eager to solve the next tech puzzle.
+I am passionate about cloud innovation and edge computing, always eager to solve the next tech puzzle.

 ## 💡 Currently Learning

-I'm on a thrilling journey to deepening my mastery of cloud infrastructure and edge solutions.
 I'm working towards obtaining my AWS Developer certification (DVA-C02) while keeping cybersecurity at the forefront by taking the Google Cybersecurity course.

 ## 🛠 Toolbox